tunel-apps/tunel/README.md

 ## TODO

- - test on htcondor
+ - update htcondor to use Python API
- - table of render variables for launcher

 Should there be an init/check command that sniffs what is available on a cluster?
 E.g., singularity, sbatch, sinfo, module load, etc.
 Create "tunel" command over